-Whether you’re a salon owner or solo hair stylist, hair salon associations are critical ways to network, get support, learn about the latest trends in the industry, and grow your business.
+Whether you’re a salon owner or solo stylist, hair salon associations are critical ways to network, get support, learn about the latest trends, and grow your business.

-Here are eight professional hair associations you should consider joining to take your salon to the next level.
-Plan to join at least one in 2021 to start your New Year off right.
+Here are the top professional hair salon associations and barber associations you should join to take your salon to the next level.

-The Best Professional Barber and Hair Salon Associations to Join in 2021
+The Best Hair Salon Associations and Barber Associations to Join in 2023

 1. Best for Salon Managers: International SalonSpa Business Network (ISBN)

 Do you own or manage more than one location of your spa or salon?

 Check out the International SalonSpa Business Network, which has two simple but essential goals: to help spas and salons grow their businesses, and to improve the professional beauty industry.

 - Helps you network

 - Acts as a powerful lobbyist representing you in Washington, D.C.

 Finally, ISBN puts together an annual conference, billed as the only event for salon chain owners and salon managers.